zhangsongwei97/zhangsongwei97.github.io/_pages/about.md

 - A robust topology generation method for the Internet of Things based on neuroevolution, **Pending**

 # 🎖 Honors and Awards
+- *2023*, Outstanding Contribution Award received from 2023 IEEE ComSoc School Series Tianjin Event.
+- *2023*, The First Prize Scholarship in Tianjin University.
+- *2023*, Excellent Student at Tianjin University.
-- *2021.06*, Outstanding Graduates of Regular Colleges and Universities in Liaoning Province.
+- *2021*, Outstanding Graduates of Regular Colleges and Universities in Liaoning Province.
-- *2020.10*, National Scholarship for Postgraduate students.
+- *2020*, National Scholarship for Postgraduate students.
-- *2020.09*, Outstanding postgraduate of Dalian University of Technology.
+- *2020*, Outstanding postgraduate of Dalian University of Technology.
-- *2017.08*, Special prize of Bochuang Cup Science and Technology Competition.
+- *2017*, Special prize of Bochuang Cup Science and Technology Competition.